python-gsoc/python-gsoc.github.io/2018/application2018.md

 * Email, telephone, alternate contact methods:
 * Time Zone:
 * GSoC Blog (you will be asked to blog about your project)

+# Code sample:
-* code sample:  Link to a patch/code sample, preferably one you have
-* submitted to your sub-org.
-Must be publicly available.
-Applications without
-* a valid code sample will be rejected.
+* Link to a patch/code sample, preferably one you have submitted to your sub-org.
+Must be publicly available and your own work.
+Applications without a valid code sample will be rejected.

 # Project info
-* Proposal Title:  Include the name of your sub-org and explain in a few
-* words what you plan to do.
+* Proposal Title:  Include the name of your sub-org and explain in a few words what you plan to do.
 * Proposal Abstract:
 * Proposal Detailed Description/Timeline:
   * Please include timeline with milestones, preferably weekly ones.
 All pre-work such as setup and reading documentation should take place during community bonding.